ibm-cloud-docs/vpc/byok-about-data-encryption.md

 Custom images are encrypted by your own LUKS passphrase that you create by using QEMU.
 After the image is encrypted, you wrap the passphrase with your root key that is stored in the KMS.

-For more information about envelope encryption, see the following documentation:
-* {{site.data.keyword.keymanagementserviceshort}} - [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).
-* {{site.data.keyword.hscrypto}} - [Protecting your data with envelope encryption](/docs/hs-crypto?topic=hs-crypto-envelope-encryption).
+For more information about envelope encryption, see {{site.data.keyword.keymanagementserviceshort}} - [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).
+For {{site.data.keyword.hscrypto}}, see [Protecting your data with envelope encryption](/docs/hs-crypto?topic=hs-crypto-envelope-encryption).

 ### Root key regional and cross-regional considerations
 {: #byok-cross-region-keys}